cechandler/dissertation-paper/dissertation/diss-outline.md

     - harp and marimba
     - simultaneous processes like Var1:Sect2
     - transposed
-    - blank instances of each:
+    - eight instances of each:

       - harp